 Although Vitamin A is only found in animal foods such as dairy and eggs, the body can convert some plant compounds called carotenoids into Vitamin A. Beta-carotene, for example, is one type of carotenoid that can be converted to Vitamin A. Other types of carotenoids are not converted to Vitamin A, but are also beneficial to health (see the section below).

-Good food sources: Including a variety of yellow, red and green leafy vegetables and yellow fruits in your diet will provide your body with beta-carotene, which can be converted into Vitamin A. More sources of Vitamin A are listed here.
+Good food sources: Including a variety of yellow, red and green leafy vegetables and yellow fruits in your diet will provide your body with beta-carotene, which can be converted into Vitamin A. Discover other sources of Vitamin A.

 Lutein and Zeaxanthin are the main dietary carotenoids found in the human retina.